Walking Meditation ❘ The Labyrinth Walk

 A labyrinth walk can be a great tool for relaxation, team-building and clarity of mind – and itʼs a very accessible tool for walking meditation.
 According to Veriditas, an organization dedicated to introducing people to the labyrinth, “Labyrinths are open to all people as non-denominational, cross-cultural blue-prints for well- being.
 The practice of labyrinth walking integrates the body with the mind and the mind with the spirit.
 They can be found in medical centers, parks, schools, prisons, memorial parks, cathedrals and retreat centers as well as in peopleʼs backyards.”

 Hereʼs an excerpt from an article in the July/August 2008 Arrive Magazine.
 “Turns out labyrinths are everywhere—universities, open fields, botanical gardens, inns and even private estates.
 Most people see the spiral motifs as attractive floor decorations, not knowing that their history dates back some 4,000 years.
 Labyrinth designs have been found on Greek coins, Celtic stones and Native American baskets.
 Now, the ancient practice of labyrinth walking is being revived as more and more people discover its meditative powers.”
-You can read the entire article by clicking on the link below.

 If youʼd like to find out more information about scheduling a labyrinth walk for your organization, please contact Joy.